hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 encrypts and directly distributes (that is, point to point) the private transaction to Orion nodes participating in the transaction.

+By default, each participant in a privacy network uses its own Besu and Orion node.
+[Multi-tenancy](Multi-Tenancy.md) allows multiple participants to use the same Besu and Orion node.

 !!! tip
     Private Transaction Managers are also known as Enclaves.